Not Sure What to Put on Your Baby Registry? We Suggest These 75 Items

 Whoa, you need how many diapers?

-Plastic-covered, so all it needs is a quick wipe-down versus machine washing.
+Plastic-covered, so all it needs is a quick wipe versus a machine wash.

 OK, these you’ll have to machine wash.